-The Xenos transforms can convert AFP documents into HTML, PDF, or XML output or Metacode documents into AFP, HTML, PDF, or XML output that can be viewed from a Web browser.
-The Xenos transforms are licensed software.
-An administrator must install and configure the Xenos transforms on the Web server.
-See your IBM representative for more information about the Xenos transforms.
-An administrator must also specify configuration options for the documents that you plan to process with the Xenos transforms.
+The Xenos transform converts AFP and Metacode documents and resources into PDF documents.
+The Xenos transform is licensed software from the Xenos Group.
+An administrator must install and configure the Xenos transform on the Web server.
+See your Xenos representative for more information about the Xenos transform.
+An administrator must also specify configuration options for the documents and resources that you plan to process with the Xenos transform.
 This section describes how to specify the configuration options.

 Note: In this document, the name ARSXENOS.INI refers to the configuration file.
-To specify the file that contains the configuration options, see "CONFIGFILE" on page 192.
+To specify the file that contains the configuration options, see "CONFIGFILE" on page 134.